-Ants are wonderful organisms which are found living in complex social colonies.
-And the term “ant colony” is more than just the physical habitat of ants.
-It also constitutes the different social rules by which ants organize themselves and the different works they find themselves doing.
-So if you want to know more about ant colonies and the structures they organize themselves in then keep on reading!
+Ants are wonderful organisms that live in complex social colonies.
+The term “ant colony” describes more than just the physical habitat of ants.
+It also constitutes the social rules by which ants organize themselves and the roles they play within their community.
+Here, we discuss ant colonies and the ways they are structured.

 Different kinds of ants found in a colony

-Whenever you come across ants they may strike you as disorderly.
+Ants may strike you as disorderly, given the way they appear to scurry around all over each other with no obvious organization.
 However, it’s actually the opposite.
-Ants form very orderly societies and colonies.
-Every ant in a colony has a function and a task they perform.
-And every ant also has its own place in the colony, which ensures that the colony is efficient and can flourish.
+Ants form very orderly societies.
+Every ant in a colony has a task, and thus its own place, which ensures that the colony is efficient and can flourish.

-The queen ant in any ant colony is the founder and leader of the colony.
-Her main function is a reproduction of other ants.
-It has one of the most important roles in the colony.
-She stores sperm in a pouch in her abdomen and uses this sperm to fertilize her eggs and expand the colony.
-The queen’s chambers are located in the deepest parts of the colony to protect her against predators.
+The queen ant in any ant colony is the founder of the colony.
+Her main function is reproduction, one of the most important roles in the colony.
+She stores sperm in a special organ and uses this sperm to fertilize her eggs and expand the colony.
+The queen’s chamber is located deep within the colony to protect her against predators.

-Queens are not only well-protected but also live longer than drones and worker ants.
+Queens live longer than drones and worker ants.
 Some even live as long as 30 years.
-Queen ants usually have wings, which they remove after mating, and are larger in size than the average ant.
-They are usually the biggest ants in the entire colony.
-And, depending on the species of ants, a colony can have more than one queen.
+Queen ants initially have wings, which they remove after mating, and are larger in size than the average ant.
+Depending on the species of ants, a colony can have more than one queen.

 A lifespan of an ant colony

-After an ant colony has been established, they can survive for a long time.
-Some even outlive their queens.
-The average lifespan of an ant colony differs based on which ant species we are referring to.
+After an ant colony has been established, it can persist for a long time.
+Some even outlive their queens, although typically colonies die out when the queen dies.
+The average lifespan of ant colonies depends on species.

 Average ant population in a colony

-The average population of ants in a colony also dependents on the species ant.
-Fire ants and a few other ant species, for instance, can even form supercolonies.
-A supercolony is usually what you call a cooperative network of many ant mounds, queens and workers.
-Super colonies can extend for miles and house millions of ants.
+The average population of ants in a colony also depends on species.
+Some species can even form supercolonies, vast networks of multiple colonies.
+Supercolonies can extend for hundreds of miles and house millions of ants.

-While carpenter ants and other ant species usually form smaller colonies that support a single queen and do not cooperate with other ant nests.
+Other ant species form smaller, individual colonies with a single queen and do not cooperate with other nests.

-Lastly, keep in mind that all ant mounds are well-defended because ants have ways of dealing with intruders.
-Some even go as far as sting their targets.
-Therefore, when you are gearing up for ant mount destruction you have to take this into account so you don’t get hurt while doing so.
+Lastly, keep in mind that all ant mounds are well-defended.
+Some ants even sting or bite intruders.
+Therefore, when you are gearing up for ant mound destruction, make sure to protect yourself so you don’t get hurt.